Pewpewarrows/AssetRace/README.md

 * Minified files, each separately, at the end, defer attribute
 * Minified files, concatenated, in the head, defer attribute
 * Minified files, concatenated, at the end, defer attribute
+* Minified files, bundled, in the head, defer attribute
+* Minified files, bundled, at the end, defer attribute
 * Minified files, each separately, in the head, defer attribute, jQuery from CDN
 * Minified files, each separately, at the end, defer attribute, jQuery from CDN
 * Minified files, concatenated, in the head, defer attribute, jQuery from CDN
 * Minified files, concatenated, at the end, defer attribute, jQuery from CDN
+* Minified files, bundled, in the head, defer attribute, jQuery from CDN
+* Minified files, bundled, at the end, defer attribute, jQuery from CDN

 (Raw script tag with async cannot guarantee order of execution, skipping)